maxsnts/XwNoNagle/README.md

 - Gamers, who say latency is improved on online gaming... i'm not a gamer, i will not comment on the reality of this

-In any case, this is just a small tool to avoid editing the
+In any case, this is just a small tool to avoid editing the registry manually

 ![Connection Manager](images/window.png)